mkuthan/mkuthan.github.io/source/_posts/2016-11-18-apache-bigdata-europe.markdown

 Last week I attended [Apache Big Data Europe](http://events.linuxfoundation.org/events/apache-big-data-europe) held in Sevilla, Spain.
 The event concentrates around big data projects under [Apache Foundation](https://www.apache.org/) umbrella.
-Below you can find my notes from several interesting sessions and overall impression on the conference itself.
+Below you can find my overall impression on the conference and notes from several interesting sessions.
 The notes are presented as a short checklists, if some aspect was particularly interesting I put the reference to supplementary materials.

 ## Key takeaways